 I equate it to dating:

-For more successful first meetings, you must attend to these five things:
+For successful first meetings, you must attend to these five things:

-1. Build Rapport: What's the most effective way to establish rapport with a prospect:
+1. Build Rapport: Which of the following is the most effective way to establish rapport with a prospect:

 - Comment on something in their office